RudraRobotics/facenet/README.md

 [travis-image]: http://travis-ci.org/davidsandberg/facenet.svg?branch=master
 [travis]: http://travis-ci.org/davidsandberg/facenet

+Added:
+To install this software in conda environment:
+1. Create conda environment
+   conda create -n facenet
+2. activate this conda environment
+   conda activate facenet
+3. Install all the dependencies
+   pip3 install -r requirements.txt
+4. Here main.py is the custum implemented program which does face detection and clasification both, to know more please study the code.

+To algin the image dataset (extract face in seperate folder using MTCNN based face detetion) and train the classifer bash scripts / .sh files are present on the root directory.

 This is a TensorFlow implementation of the face recognizer described in the paper ["FaceNet: A Unified Embedding for Face Recognition and Clustering"](http://arxiv.org/abs/1503.03832).
 The project also uses ideas from the paper ["Deep Face Recognition"](http://www.robots.ox.ac.uk/~vgg/publications/2015/Parkhi15/parkhi15.pdf) from the [Visual Geometry Group](http://www.robots.ox.ac.uk/~vgg/) at Oxford.